Differentiable graph-structured models for inverse design of lattice materials: Declaration of interests

-For simplicity, we denote by $\mathcal{T}$ the set containing all indices of top nodes (i.e., all nodes forming the top surface of the material) and $\mathcal{B}$ the set containing the indices of bottom nodes.
+\textbf{Calculating the effective elastic modulus}\\ For simplicity, we denote by $\mathcal{T}$ the set containing all indices of top nodes (i.e., all nodes forming the top surface of the material) and $\mathcal{B}$ the set containing the indices of bottom nodes.

-\begin{enumerate} \item First, construct the global stiffness matrix $G$. \item A single external displacement $(0, \delta)$ of the top nodes is introduced by setting the constraints $\xd{i} = 0$ and $\yd{i} = \delta \ \forall i \in \mathcal{T}$. \item This displacement leads to forces acting on all remaining nodes
+\begin{enumerate} \item First, construct the global stiffness matrix $\pmb{G}$. \item A single external displacement $(0, \delta)$ of the top nodes is introduced by setting the constraints $\xd{i} = 0$ and $\yd{i} = \delta \ \forall i \in \mathcal{T}$. \item This displacement leads to forces acting on all remaining nodes

 where $\pmb u_\text{ext} \in \mathbb{R}^{3N}$ is zero everywhere except for the external displacements, i.e., $u_{\text{ext}, 3\cdot i+1} = \yd{i}$ if $i \in \mathcal{T}$. \item The ``glueing'' is imitated by enforcing the constraints $\xd{i} = 0$ and $\yd{i} = 0 \ \forall i \in \mathcal{B}$.
-Both the constraints for bottom and top nodes are realized by removing the corresponding rows and columns in the stiffness matrix and the corresponding rows in the external force vector\footnote{I.e., all rows (and columns) $3\cdot i$ and $3\cdot i+1$ $\forall i \in \mathcal{T} \cup \mathcal{B}$.}, resulting in their reduced versions $\bar{G}$ and $\bar{\pmb f}_\text{ext}$. \item From the reduced stiffness matrix and force vector, we get the displacement of all unconstrained nodes $\bar{\pmb u}$ by solving the following system of linear equations
+Both the constraints for bottom and top nodes are realized by removing the corresponding rows and columns in the stiffness matrix and the corresponding rows in the external force vector (i.e., all rows (and columns) $3\cdot i$ and $3\cdot i+1$ $\forall i \in \mathcal{T} \cup \mathcal{B}$.), resulting in their reduced versions $\bar{\pmb{G}}$ and $\bar{\pmb f}_\text{ext}$. \item From the reduced stiffness matrix and force vector, we get the displacement of all unconstrained nodes $\bar{\pmb u}$ by solving the following system of linear equations

-for instance, by using a linear (and differentiable) solver such as LU decomposition. \item From $\bar{\pmb u}$ and the constraints for top and bottom nodes, the displacement vector $\pmb u$ for all nodes can be constructed. \item From this, we can calculate the full force vector $\pmb f = G \pmb u$. \item The total force of the top nodes pushing upwards is then given by
+for instance, by using a linear (and differentiable) solver such as LU decomposition. \item From $\bar{\pmb u}$ and the constraints for top and bottom nodes, the displacement vector $\pmb u$ for all nodes can be constructed. \item From this, we can calculate the full force vector $\pmb f = \pmb{G} \pmb u$. \item The total force of the top nodes pushing upwards is then given by

 which is turned into a stress by normalizing with the cross-sectional area of the lattice in y-direction, $b_x \cdot \sqrt{A}$,

 \item Finally, we update the node positions of the lattice to their new equilibrium positions $(x_i + \xd{i}, y_i + \yd{i})$. \end{enumerate} To collect stress values for increasing strain, the whole process is repeated several times.
 For instance, after two iterations, the total stress is given by the sum of the stresses obtained in both iterations, and the total strain is given by $2 \cdot \delta$.
 The effective elastic modulus is then obtained via linear regression on the collected total stress values $\pmb \sigma$ and total strain values $\pmb \epsilon$,